 An important part of my job is to give positive reinforcement and encouragement to the young people I support, to help build up their self-esteem and confidence.
 This is such a very simple thing to do but it can have a substantial impact on their learning and development.

 A wider aspect of my role involves monitoring the social, emotional and physical wellbeing of the students.
 This is a far less concrete element of the job and is primarily achieved through building a rapport with the students I support and by taking a general interest in them.
 This in turn builds a better working relationship within the classroom and provides me with more leverage when trying to encourage students to work.
 The relationship that an LSA is able to build with the students they support is unique and I feel that I am in a privileged position that most teaching staff miss out on.

 Many LSAs are known by their first names, relationships are less formal and sometimes, as a consequence, the students really open up.
-I often see the students I support in a variety of settings, which allows me to build a profile of their overall strengths and weaknesses and gives me a wider understanding of their behaviour, character and progress.
+I often see the students I support in a variety of settings, which allows me to build a profile of their overall strengths and weaknesses and gives me a wider understanding of their behavior, character and progress.
 This in turn enables me to support them more effectively in overcoming barriers to learning.